pnnl/ConStrain/constrain/app/README.md

 - `Zoom(QGraphicsView)`: a view of the workflow diagram that includes a zoom feature
 - `WorkflowDiagram(QWidget)`: node manager

-#### popup_window
+#### basic_state_form
-This file contains the `BasicPopup(QDialog)` class.
-This class handles the Basic Popup, which is a form that describes a state.
+This file contains the `BasicStateForm(QDialog)` class.
+This class handles the Basic State Form, which is a form that describes a state.
 It is responsible for handling the creation of a state and the import of a state.

-#### advanced_popup
+#### json_state_form
-This file contains the `AdvancedPopup(QDialog)` class.
-This class handles the Advanced Popup, which is a text box that describes a state in JSON format.
+This file contains the `JSONStateForm(QDialog)` class.
+This class handles the JSON State Form, which is a text box that describes a state in JSON format.
 It is responsible for handling the creation of a state and the import of a state.
 The following is an example entry to this text box:

 ```json
   {